 About the job

-The GLRC Operations Coordinator will play a critical role as the National Wildlife Federation strives to reverse the decline of wildlife in a rapidly changing world and become an anti-racist organization.
-This is an exciting time of growth and opportunity at the National Wildlife Federation and in the GLRC, and this role is ideal for a creative self-starter seeking to contribute meaningfully toward the goal of uniting people to protect America's wildlife.
+The South Central Region Operations Coordinator will play a critical role as the National Wildlife Federation strives to reverse the decline of wildlife in a rapidly changing world and become an anti-racist organization.
+This is an exciting time of growth and opportunity at the National Wildlife Federation and in the South Central Region, and this role is ideal for a creative self-starter seeking to contribute meaningfully toward the goal of uniting people to protect America's wildlife.

 Duties will include:

-- Assist the Operations Manager in implementing and tracking the overarching administrative processes of the GLRC.
+- Assist the Operations Manager in implementing and tracking the overarching administrative processes of the [South Central Regional Center].

-- Coordinate the efficient processing of all contract and grant agreements including appropriate approvals and financial tracking.
+- Coordinate the efficient processing of all contract and grant agreements and invoicing, including appropriate approvals and financial tracking.

-- Work with Operations Manager on assuring payments to vendors, processing gifts from funders, helping manage staff expenses, etc.
+- Work with Operations Manager on assuring payments to vendors, processing gifts from funders, staff expense management, etc.